 UX design is a social, analytical and storytelling skill.
-You need to be able to talk to people and get them to tell you what their problems and experiences and then interpret and use that data to come up with possible scenarios in which your user would interact with or use your product.
-It's a process of coming up with fresh ideas and testing your hypotheses and continually adjusting based on user feedback in order to make the intersection of the product and the user's experience of it more aligned and pleasing and resulting in a particular outcome.
+You need to be able to talk to people and get them to tell you about their problems and experiences and figure out the best ways to interpret and use that information to come up with possible scenarios in which your user would interact with or use your product.
+It's a process of coming up with ideas and testing your hypotheses based on user feedback and input.
+It is a process of iteration, in which the feedback gained is applied to incremental changes and improvements overtime.

-Is it for you?
+Is User Experience Design for you?

-Where to learn it?
+Where to learn User Experience Design?

 What is UI (User Interface) Design?

 UI design is a visual and behavioral pursuit that deals with how symbols are mapped to dynamic visual components in digital interfaces.
-UI deals with things like color, typography and visual hierarchy and how particular elements and their different states come together in an interface as well as how those elements are linked together and accessed by the user.
+UI design deals with things like color, typography and visual hierarchy and how particular elements and their different states and components come together in an interface as well as how those elements are linked together and accessed by the user.

-Is it for you?
+Is User Interface Design for you?

-Where to learn it:
+Where to learn User interface design?

 Like what you read?
 Get more of this content delivered to your inbox weekly!
 Signup below.